 Prince Edward Island (PEI) is justifiably famous for its long stretches of beaches.
-The Cavendish area beaches and Brackley Beach are tourist favourites; I prefer the off the beaten path Greenwich section of PEI National Park.
+The Cavendish area beaches and Brackley Beach are tourist favourites.
+I prefer the off the beaten path Greenwich section of PEI National Park.
 In 1998 Greenwich became part of the National Park because of its large parabolic sand dunes, the endangered piping plover and many rare plants.
 I loved the Greenwich section of PEI National Park because of its boardwalks, beaches and sand dunes – and in this part of the park, there aren’t many people.

 Greenwich is accessed via Highway 313 out of the town of St. Peters, less than an hour’s drive from Charlottetown.
-Buy your park pass at the interpretation center (bikers are free!) for $7.80 per adult and spend at least 30 minutes checking out the displays.
+Buy your national park pass at the interpretation center (bikers are free!) for $7.90 per adult and spend at least 30 minutes checking out the displays.

 If I’d known more beforehand I would have brought a picnic lunch and a bathing suit.
-There are about six kms of lovely clean beach with very few people about.
+There are about six kilometres of lovely clean beach with very few people about.

 The other hike on Tlaqatik Trail is an easy 4.5 kilometres.
 Enjoy great vistas of the very scenic St. Peters Bay and follow the interpretive signs to get a cultural overview of the area.
 Bring a pair of binoculars and try to catch a view of the endangered piping plover too.

 Where to stay near the Greenwich section of PEI National Park

 My favourite place of all time to stay in PEI is the Inn of Bay Fortune near Souris.
 While it’s not on a beach, it’s close and the food is divine.